GudditiOrg/Kubernetes/README.md

 https://istio.io/latest/docs/setup/getting-started/#download

-<li> Go to the Istio [release](https://github.com/istio/istio/releases/), page to download the installation file for your OS, or download and extract the latest release automatically (Linux or macOS):
+<li> Go to the Istio release https://github.com/istio/istio/releases/, page to download the installation file for your OS, or download and extract the latest release automatically (Linux or macOS):
 <li> Move to the Istio package directory.
 For example, if the package is istio-1.18.2:<br>

 `cd istio-1.18.2 `